-16 Halloween Safety Rules Experts Wish Everyone Would Follow
+16 Halloween Safety Tips Experts Wish Everyone Would Follow

 Keep Halloween fun for all ages by following these simple rules to make sure everyone stays safe.

 When it comes to Halloween, it’s all about fantastic costumes and yummy treats.
 But Tammy Franks, senior program manager of Home and Community Injury Prevention with the National Safety Council cautions it’s also a day for overlooking the normal safety precautions we usually take.
 With children more than twice as likely to be hit by a car and killed on Halloween than any other day of the year, it’s important to make safety a priority with these Halloween safety tips.

 Halloween safety tips

 Whether you’re wearing a store-bought or homemade costume, making sure others can see you when it’s dark out is numbers among crucial Halloween safety tips.
 That means wearing bright colors and/or adding reflective tape, or glow-in-the-dark headbands or bracelets.
 Glow bracelets and necklaces work great too—just keep them away from younger children.
 “You need something that makes your child visible, even if their costume isn’t,” says Ali Raja, MD, executive vice chairman of the Department of Emergency Medicine at Massachusetts General Hospital.
 He also recommends carrying a flashlight.

 Make sure kids walk instead of run.
 Even though it might be tempting to wait at the end of the street or cul-de-sac, parents should stay close by as children go door-to-door.
 Dr. Raja explains younger kids aren’t generally used to walking around the neighborhood at night when it’s dark out.
 He suggests waiting at the curb by each house, instead of giving them too much autonomy.
 Franks reminds trick-or-treaters to use cross-walks and sidewalks as they would on an ordinary evening—Halloween or not, the rules are the same!